Ammuvinte Amma: Plot

-Anupama lives with her mother and sister ammu who is in 1st standard.
+Anupama alias Anu lives with her mother Padmaja alias Pappa and sister Ammu who is in 1st standard.

-A boy falls in love with her who works with her in office later revealed that ammu is anu 's daughter and she is already married to her maths tutor, Kiran who had a mental disorder.
-He made anu work so much and punished her for silly things.

-One day anu goes to her home.
+A boy falls in love with her who works with her in office.
+Later, it is revealed that Ammu is Anu's daughter and she is already married to her maths tutor, Kiran who had a mental disorder.
+He made Anu work so much and punished her for silly things.
+One day, Anu goes to her home.
 Kiran comes there and takes her with force.

-While driving with her fast due to anger with her accident happens and anu loses her memory and Kiran goes missing.
-Later anu becomes pregnant and as anu don't know anything anu's mom tells ammu is her daughter and anu becomes her sister later it is revealed that Kiran's aunt who looked him after his parents death gave him medicine to make him mad so that she will get his wealth.
+While driving with her fast due to anger with her accident happens and Anu loses her memory and Kiran goes missing.
+Later, Anu becomes pregnant and as Anu don't know anything, Anu's mother tells Ammu is her daughter and Anu becomes her sister.
+Later, it is revealed that Kiran's aunt who looked him after his parents death gave him medicine to make him mad so that she will get his wealth.